cs3157/recitations/J-Fork-Exec/fork-exec.md

 twice: once in the parent and once in the child.
-The return value of `fork()` depends on if it's executing within the child process or parent process. `fork()` will return the process id of the child if it's executing within the parent, and it will return 0 of it's executing within the child process. `fork()` returns (??/) if there is an error.
+The return value of `fork()` depends on if it's executing within the child process or parent process. `fork()` will return the process id of the child if it's executing within the parent, and it will return 0 of it's executing within the child process. `fork()` returns -1 if it fails.
 This means you can identify which process you are in simply by checking the return of `fork()`.
 Note that the process ID of the child process is **NOT** equal to 0.
-Also note that the order of execution of the child and parent processeses relative to each other is unpredictable.
+Also note that the order of execution of the child and parent processeses relative to each other is unpredictable (which `waitpid` can remedy).

 ```c